Tired of Hearing I’m Bored? Try These 50 Fun Activities for Kids

 8. Cook or Bake Together

-Its never too early to involve kids in the kitchen to help with cooking or baking.
-Check out all our tips and how to give kids age appropriate chores in the kitchen.
+It’s never too early to involve kids in the kitchen to help with cooking or baking.
+Read these tips on how to give kids age-appropriate chores in the kitchen.
 Kids love measuring and mixing ingredients.
 They are also more likely to eat more of whatever they helped make!
 So get them washing some veggies that you want them to try!

 9. Play Board Games

-Board games are not only fun, about can also teach children some important skills like teamwork and language skills.
-Look for games that are suitable for their age group so that everybody can play.
+Board games are fun and can teach children some essential skills like teamwork and language skills.
+Look for games suitable for their age group so everybody can play.
 Check out our recommendations for a fun family game night.

 10. Science Experiments